icshwi/e3training/workbook/chapter1.md

 [iocuser@host:e3]$ ./e3_building_config.bash setup
 ```

-The utility can however be launched with a number of arguments (to see these, simply run the script without any arguments, i.e. `./e3_building_config.bash`); you can modify the building path (e.g. `-t <where-you-want-to-install>`) as well as define versions.
-And on that note, always pay close attention to especially:
+> The utility can be launched with a number of arguments.
+To see these, simply run the script without any arguments, i.e. `./e3_building_config.bash`; you can modify the building path (e.g. `-t <where-you-want-to-install>`) as well as define versions.

+As always with EPICS, versions are important.
+Especially pay attention to:

 * The version of EPICS base
 * The version of require

+---

 Examples: